linl33/bohemia/guides/guide_openhds_setup.md

 ### Importing MirthConnect channels

-- Create a directory on your local machine called `Mirth-Channels`
+- Go to `bohemia/Mirth-Channels` on your local machine
-- `cd` into that directory
-- Run `wget https://github.com/SwissTPH/Mirth-Channels/releases/download/1%2C6/Mirth-Channels.zip` to your local machine
+  - Note, these channels were downloaded via: `wget https://github.com/SwissTPH/Mirth-Channels/releases/download/1%2C6/Mirth-Channels.zip` to your local machine
-- Run `unzip Mirth-Channels.zip`
-- ~~On your local machine, open `bohemia/rufiji/forms`~~
 - On your local machine, open the "Mirth Connect Administrator Launcher" program
 - Log in with the https://datacat.cc:8443 Server and the `data`/`data` username/password
 - Once Mirth Connect Administrator is up and running, click on the "Channels" menu on the left